Thailand at the 1952 Summer Olympics

 Thailand competed in the Summer Olympic Games for the first time at the 1952 Summer Olympics in Helsinki, Finland.
 It sent a delegation of eleven athletes, who competed only in the men's track-and-field event.

 The eight competitors (with three substitutes in addition) were: Adul Wanasatith, Boonterm Pakpuang, Arun Sankosik, Pongummart Ummarttayakul, Sompop Svadanandana, Boonpak Kwancharoen, Satid Leangtanom, and Kamtorn Sanidwong.
+They competed in the men's 100 metres, 200 metres, 400 metres, 800 metres, 1500 metres, 4 × 100 metres relay, 4 × 400 metres relay, high jump, long jump, and triple jump.